pcfx-devel/pcfx_scsi_sigrok_protocol_decoder/README.md

 While this protocol decoder has been written according to sigrok standards, I have (so far) only installed and tested on "DSView", used in conjunction with my DreamSource Labs' DSLogic U3Pro32 logic state analyzer, and not PulseView.
-HOWEVER, I do intend to obtain a low-cost analyzer and test with PulseView at some point in the near future.
-(I have no reason to believe that it won't work on the first attempt).

-I have not yet submitted this into the sigrok project, as there are still a few framing error conditions I'd like to identify and display, and I want to do testing on the actual PulseView software first.
+I have not yet submitted this into the sigrok project, as there are still some framing error conditions I'd like to identify and display, and I want to do testing on the actual PulseView software first.